canonical/ubuntu-pro-client/dev-docs/howtoguides/code_formatting.md

 # Code Formatting

-The `ubuntu-advantage-client` code base is formatted using [black](https://github.com/psf/black), and imports are sorted with [isort](https://github.com/PyCQA/isort).
+The `ubuntu-pro-client` code base is formatted using [black](https://github.com/psf/black), and imports are sorted with [isort](https://github.com/PyCQA/isort).
 When making changes, you should ensure that your code is blackened and isorted, or it will